steventux/s3gallery/README.md

 Get Started!
 ------------

+export vars S3_KEY and S3_SECRET with your S3 credentials.

 $ ruby -rubygems app.rb

-Vist http://localhost:4567/index.html for a demo.
+Visit http://localhost:4567/index.html for a demo (expects a bucket named 's3gallery' and images in a folder named 'gallery1').

 You need jquery included in the page calling the gallery, then add the following script tag: